Sniffer (protocol analyzer): Background

+Development

-The original Nestar ARCNET Sniffer
+Nestar ARCNET Sniffer

 The ARCNET Sniffer developed as an internal test tool by Zynar used the IBM PC ARCNET Network Interface Card developed by Nestar for the PLAN networking systems.
 That board used the COM9026 integrated ARCNET controller from Standard Microsystems Corporation, which had been developed in collaboration with Datapoint.

 There was no promiscuous mode in the SMC chip that would allow all packets to be received regardless of the destination address.
 So to create the Sniffer, a daughterboard was developed that intercepted the receive data line to the chip and manipulated the data so that every packet looked like a broadcast and was received by the chip.

 Since the ability to receive all packets was viewed as a violation of network privacy, the circuitry implementing it was kept secret, and the daughterboard was potted in black epoxy to discourage reverse-engineering.

 The source code of the original TART/Sniffer BASIC and assembler program is available on GitHub.

-The 1986 Network General Sniffer
+Network General Sniffer

 The Sniffer was a promiscuous mode packet receiver, which means it received a copy of all network packets without regard to what computer they were addressed to.
-The packets were filtered, analyzed using what is now sometimes called Deep Packet Inspection, and stored for later examination.
+The packets were filtered, analyzed using what is now sometimes called deep packet inspection, and stored for later examination.